mitodl/ocw-studio/README.md

 ### Running a Local Concourse Docker Container

-You will need to set the following .env variables for the concourse docker container:
+You will need to set the following .env variables for the concourse Docker container:

 ```python
 CONCOURSE_URL=http://concourse:8080